The Edmond post office shooting location.

 Patrick Henry Sherrill's former house is situated at 3721 NW 27th Street in Oklahoma City.

 He lived here with his mother until she passed away in 1978.
-In the last few years of her life, she reportedly suffered from Alzheimer's disease.
+She reportedly suffered from Alzheimer's disease in her older years.

-Following her death, he continued to live at the property by himself.
+Following her death, he continued to live at the house by himself.

 He was also nicknamed "Crazy Pat" because he used to make paranoid accusations that the children in the neighborhood were laughing at him.